matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 * MXIDs or servers.
 * A shared secret (room password).

-These are just examples are not fully thought through for this MSC, but it should be possible to add these behaviors in the future.
+These are just examples and are not fully thought through for this MSC, but it should be possible to add these behaviors in the future.

 ### Client considerations